MaherKaram/snake-royale/README.md

 Broadcast GAME_STATE
 ```

-The client renders independently at a higher frame rate, while gameplay outcomes remain controlled by the server.
+The client can render independently at a higher frame rate, while gameplay outcomes remain controlled by the server.

 ---